Yash1-23/Legal_RAG_Asisstant/README.md

 if retrieval fails, answer generation is blocked.

+The sytem uses **BM25 based spare retrieval** to accuracy match legal section numbers and statutory terms.

+A **hybrid retrieval strategy** is applied for both numeric queries and keyword-based legal sections.

+This ensures precise section-level retrieval without relying on semantic guessing.

+If no verified legal section is retrieved, the system fails safely instead of generating an answer.

 **6.Answer Generation (LLM)**
   - Retrieved sections are passed as the only context
   - The LLM is instructed to answer ONLY using retrieved sections